LEEYJ1021/opssat-ad-detection-causal/README.md

 ---

-## Citation

-TODO — `CITATION.cff` will be populated with full author list, affiliations, and DOI once the manuscript is accepted and/or an arXiv preprint is posted.
-In the interim, please cite this repository directly by URL and commit hash.

----

 ## License

 Code in this repository is released under the MIT License (see `LICENSE`).
 This repository does not redistribute any of the three datasets used; each dataset is governed by its own upstream license and terms of use: